 Not too far outside of Lloret de Mar, the nice cobblestone walking path turned into gravel and then turned into rough random patches where there had been rock slides.

-We had heard some parts of this hike had been shut down due to wash out but we secretly hoped this was not the case because the coastal views were the kind you can’t get enough of.
+We had heard some parts of this hike had been shut down due to washing out but we secretly hoped this was not the case because the coastal views were the kind you can’t get enough of.

 Low and behold, the rumors proved to be true.
 About an hour into the hike we came across a barricade on the coastal trail that advised us to either turn around or take the detour up the side of the mountain.
 Trying to staunch our disappointment, we headed towards the detour and a new, unexpected adventure.

 Luckily, the Camino de Ronda was marked with white and red GR92 markers along the whole walk.
-We found these markers everywhere on stone walls, rocks and even trees, which made the detour navigation a piece of cake.
+We found these markers everywhere on stone walls, rocks, and even trees, which made the detour navigation a piece of cake.

 If you see the markers you are on the right path.
 Other markers include X’s that tell you where not to go.
 Arrows markers tell you to turn.